PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 ### Sending out the E-Mail

 *6.* We have full integration with *SendGrid* services.
-If you plan to use it to send your E-Mails, then create an account with them and wait for their "Your SendGrid account has been provisioned!"
-E-Mail, which will allow you to start sending emails.
+If you plan to use it to send your E-Mails, then create an account with them and wait for their E-Mail confirming that: *"Your SendGrid account has been provisioned!"*, which then allows you to start sending emails.
 It might take up to 24 hours to receive it.
 You'll need:
 * The E-Mail to send to.
 * The E-Mail sent from.
 * The E-mail Subject.